 Our experienced immigration attorneys are both friendly and supportive of individuals in need of assistance.
 Contact us now for your free consultation.

 What Is the Filing Fee for a VAWA Green Card?

 When applying to be classified as the battered spouse of a U.S. citizen or Lawful Permanent Resident (LPR,) you are not required to pay a filing fee.
-Likewise, when applying for a green card or adjustment of status concurrently or in connection with an approved LPR application, the filing fees for the application for green card can be waived if the applicant can demonstrate sufficient financial hardship.
+Likewise, when applying for a green card or adjustment of status concurrently or in connection with an approved LPR application, the filing fees for the application for a green card can be waived if the applicant can demonstrate sufficient financial hardship.
 For more information on fee waiver, please visit our fee waiver page.

 What Is the Estimated Processing Time for Approval of a VAWA Self-Petition?

 Generally, the approval time of a VAWA petition to be classified as the battered spouse of a U.S. citizen or lawful permanent resident can take anywhere from 4 months to 18 months, depending on various reasons.
 If a VAWA self-petition is prepared correctly and clearly establishes the applicant’s eligibility for VAWA, it has a much better chance of being approved in a shorter amount of time.
-With these special types of cases it is strongly encouraged that the applicant retain an experienced immigration attorney.
-Our Los Angeles immigration attorney has a high success rate of getting our clients approved for VAWA in under 8 months and we recently had a couple clients approved for VAWA in 3 months’ time.
+With these special types of cases, it is strongly encouraged that the applicant retains an experienced immigration attorney.
+Our Los Angeles immigration attorney has a high success rate of getting our clients approved for VAWA in under 8 months and we recently had a couple of clients approved for VAWA in 3 months’ time.
 Contact our attorney now.

 What Evidence Should I Prepare to Prove My Eligibility for VAWA Green Card?